 The K99/R00 program is designed to facilitate a timely transition from a mentored postdoctoral research position to a stable independent research position with independent NIH or other research support at an earlier stage than is currently the norm.

-Applicants not requiring a minimum of 12 months of mentored research training and career development are not ideal candidates for this award.
+Applicants requiring less than 12 months of mentored research training and career development are not ideal candidates for this award.

 U.S. citizenship or permanent resident status is not required, but applicants must provide evidence that they can remain in the United States for the duration of the K99 award period.
 At the time of review for the R00 phase, evidence must be provided that the applicant can remain in the United States for the duration of the R00 award period.

-Applicants must be available to devote a minimum of 9 calendar months (75 percent of the year) worth of effort to this project.
+- be available to devote a minimum of 9 calendar months (75 percent of the year) worth of effort to this project

 We encourage K99/R00 applications in all areas of research supported by the NIDDK.